SethFalco/red-panda-emotes/CONTRIBUTING.md

 ![Cloning the Project](assets/clone_project.gif)

-It's simpler to use HTTPS but if you know what you're doing feel free to use SSH, don't just use SSH becasue you're a "cool kid" though.

 <details>
     <summary><strong>CLI</strong></summary>
+It's simpler to use HTTPS but if you know what you're doing feel free to use SSH.

 ```sh
 git clone https://gitlab.com/{YOUR_NAME_SPACE}/elypia-emotes.git